master-of-zen/Av1an/docs/CLI.md

 		Slightly faster than lsmash for y4m input.
 Requires the ffms2 vapoursynth plugin to be installed.

-        dgdecnv - Very fast and accurate, but only decodes AVC, HEVC, MPEG-2, and VC1.
+        dgdecnv - Very fast, but only decodes AVC, HEVC, MPEG-2, and VC1.
 Does not require intermediate files.
 	    Requires dgindexnv to be present in system path, NVIDIA GPU that support CUDA video decoding, and dgdecnv vapoursynth plugin to be installed.